allychamp/GenALLYgn/README.md

 Note that you should have [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) or [miniconda](https://docs.anaconda.com/miniconda/) installed to run this pipeline.

 The dependencies can be installed with the yaml file in this repo.
-This will create a conda environnement containning all the dependencies.
+This will create a conda environment containing all the dependencies.
 To do so, run this command:
 ```bash
 conda env create -f genALLYgn_env.yml
 ```